Frequently Asked Questions

 Product Fit & Use Cases

-• Access is delivered immediately after purchase and via email.
+Access is delivered immediately after purchase.

 You’ll receive:

-• Download instructions
+Download instructions

-• Direct access to your files
+Direct access to your files

 Everything is available right away.

-There are no recurring fees.
+there are no recurring software fees

 All prices are listed in USD.
 International cards are accepted, and your bank will automatically convert the charge to your local currency at checkout.